 Present Day

-• A small museum that displays artifacts and historical information
+• A small museum with artefacts and historical information

 Visitor Information